mercuriev/bash-colors/README.md

 Now you can use words to tell bash what color you want to use for output.

 Also, it defines functions to quickly output colored text.
-As well as the function to display nice table of all colors.
+As well as a function to display nice table of all colors.

 Examples